 How to Sign Off Your Cover Letter

-To recap, your last sentence or two should demonstrate how you hope to use your relevant skills and accomplishments to help the company succeed.
+To recap, your last paragraph should demonstrate how you hope to use your relevant skills and accomplishments to help the company succeed.
+This is your opportunity to end your cover letter and land an interview.
 Ideally, your writing should convey genuine passion for the job, company, and/or industry.

 Once you are happy with the body of your letter, it’s time to sign off with a professional, polite, and respectful closing.
 In most situations, it’s best to avoid overly casual, email-style phrases, like “cheers,” and stick to something a little more formal, such as: